Several major collections of surface meteorological observations are

-Annual Maps of the ISPD version 3 station component can be browsed at http://www.esrl.noaa.gov/psd/data/ISPD/
+Annual Maps of the ISPD latest version station component can be browsed at http://www.esrl.noaa.gov/psd/data/ISPD/

 The International Surface Temperature Initiative surfacetemperatures.org is assembling station temperature and other meterological variables with an emphasis on traceability and provenance through development of a global land surface databank.

 The Hadley Integrated Surface Dataset (HadISD) 1973-present: is subset of selected stations from the Integrated Surface Database (ISD) for selected variables being quality-controlled by the UK Met Office Hadley Centre.
 Take part in a discussion of data quality control issues.